pminina01/readthedocs/BufferingWrapper-target.md

 When messages are written asynchronously, this is done in another thread.
 This means context information like thread-user-identity is different.

-If the buffer is filled before the 'flushTimeout' fires and triggers the asynchronously flush, then the logging thread will be performing the flush, and be blocked by the operation.
+If the buffer is filled before the `flushTimeout` fires and triggers the asynchronous flush, then the logging thread will be performing the flush, and be blocked by the operation.